 Add Images by Dragging them from Your Desktop

-Gutenberg lets you insert an image by dragging it from any folder of your PC and place it exactly where you want to.
+Gutenberg lets you insert an image by dragging it from any folder of your PC and placing it exactly where you want to.

 This option is not only limited to your PC only.
 You can even drag an image from the internet directly and add them to your blog.